 Many people prefer the hard aluminum cases and this one looks like something James Bond would use.
 The foam padding inside of the kit safely holds all 28 pieces, with room for other items such as lubricants.

 This set is ideal for beginners who are looking for an inexpensive kit and aren’t in need of a larger gun cleaning kit with a lot of pieces.
-The brushes are are made from high quality.
+The brushes are made from high quality bronze.

 Overall this kit is much better than you would expect for $20 and has just about everything you need for common firearms.
 Ideal for beginners that are just starting out and aren’t looking to spend a lot of money or time maintain their firearms.

 This universal kit includes 10 brushes and mops for 10 different calibers.

 Rifle and Pistol Calibers: 45, 40, 357/38, 17, 30, 270/280, 22